untoldengine/UntoldEngine/docs/API/UsingAsyncLoading.md

----
-id: asyncloadingsystem
-title: Async Loading System
-sidebar_position: 9
----

 # Async Loading System

 UntoldEngine loads meshes asynchronously so scene setup does not stall the render loop.
-This applies to native `.untold` assets and to legacy USD/USDZ runtime paths.
+Use native `.untold` assets for runtime geometry; legacy USD/USDZ runtime paths are still supported.

 ## What the API Does